 FDAC offers a more successful way than standard care proceedings of helping parents to overcome the substance misuse, mental health and related problems that have put their children at risk of significant harm.
 In helping parents to change it also contributes to breaking the cycle of parents coming back into proceedings to have further children removed.

-Innovation Programme funding has supported the growth of FDAC nationally by enabling the establishment and maintenance of FDAC services in nine new sites plus a national development unit.
+Innovation Programme funding supported the growth of FDAC nationally by enabling the establishment and maintenance of FDACs in four new family justice areas, for 12 new local authorities.
+It also supported the establishment of a national development unit.

 Part funding was provided for all local authorities to set up an FDAC specialist team.
 The FDAC National Unit provided intensive support around set-up in the sites and co-ordinated prsctice sharing between them.

 The FDAC National Unit closed in September 2018.
 In April 2019, the Centre for Justice Innovation established a new national partnership to support current and new Family Drug and Alcohol Courts (FDACs) across the country.
 The Centre is hosting and directing the national team, working in partnership with the Tavistock and Portman NHS Trust and RyanTunnard Brown.